maddbuzz/rails-project-65/README.md

 # Bulletin board

-Bulletin board is a service similar to Avito where users can post and reply to ads and contact the seller.
+Bulletin board is a service where you can post ads and search for existing ones.
 Each ad is pre-moderated by the service administrators.
 Administrators can return an ad for revision, publish it, or archive it.

 (production deployed on [railway](https://maddbuzz-rails-bulletin-board.up.railway.app/))